 The current state of the brand strategy will also need to be established.
 It may be that there is an existing overall color scheme in place which is not destined to change, and the logo will need to adopt from the existing color palette.

 There may be a pre-existing logo that just requires reworking for a more modern look.
-This can often be accomplished by adding three dimensional qualities to what came before, so viewers will still recognize the logo but will become at least unconsciously aware of the update.
+Good creative agencies can sometimes accomplish this by adding three dimensional qualities to what came before, so viewers will still recognize the logo but will become at least unconsciously aware of the update.

 An important point to remember is that a professional logo design is key if you are in business.
 Clip Art or something designed by your neighbour’s cousin comes with a high price over time.